lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

 #### Potential architecture

-- Wagtail core code would likely use the recommended [Webpack build system approach](https://stimulus.hotwired.dev/handbook/installing#using-webpack-helpers) and controller file naming conventions so that we do not need to manually load each new controller added to the Wagtail admin.
-This assumes we want all controllers on all page, I think this is a good assumption to make but it does add to the base JS load.
+- Wagtail core code would likely have a core controller import that would be loaded in the core.js, it would pull in all controllers and then load them using the `Stimulus.load` functionality, the great thing about this is we can add a prefix to all controllers here, the controllers themselves would not need to be named with the prefix in the code.
+This assumes we want all controllers on all pages, I think this is a good assumption to make but it does add to the base JS load.
+This would be similar to the [Webpack Helper](https://stimulus.hotwired.dev/handbook/installing#using-webpack-helpers) approach but allows for each controller to be nested in a folder.
 - On every admin page, the Stimulus code is loaded with the default controllers added and an event `wagtail:stimulus-init` would be fired that other code could hook into.
 See https://github.com/lb-/bakerydemo/blob/ui-experiments/bakerydemo/ui/wagtail_hooks.py
 - We could also add handling of the [debug flag](https://stimulus.hotwired.dev/handbook/installing#debugging) to be true when Django is in local dev mode, this will aid those customising Wagtail and also those working on Wagtail core.
+- Conceptually, controllers are NOT components, they may be similar but a controller defines a behaviour matched to some DOM targets, actions (events) and values (data attributes stored) but one element can have multiple controllers.
+This is a very powerful abstraction and lets us build out some core behaviour that can be shared two ways; one by adding two controllers to the one element, two - class inheritance.
 - If custom controllers are added (or overriding existing ones), they can leverage this event and also know that when this event fires the `Stimulus` and `Controller` global will be available.
-- We may want to put these behind a global object like `wagtail.stimulus.Stimulus` for example - so we do not populate the global object AND it allows other customisations where another Stimulus application exists in isolation of the Wagtail one.
+- We should these behind a global object like `wagtail.stimulus.Stimulus` for example - so we do not populate the global object AND it allows other customisations where another Stimulus application exists in isolation of the Wagtail one.
-- We may want to actually define a prefix for all controllers (e.g. wg-loading-button) instead of a prefix for the data attributes as the controller name is used by default for prefixing the events on dispatch.
+- We may want to actually define a prefix for all controllers (e.g. `wg-spinner`) instead of a prefix for the data attributes as the controller name is used by default for prefixing the events on dispatch.
 Further investigation needed to see if this behaviour can be changed.
-Alternatively if we have a `WagtailBaseController` it could extend this method and modify this behaviour to prefix all events with `wagtail:` so an event dispatched from a collapsible controller would be something like `wagtail:collapsible:close`.
-- We can even render Stimulus controlled elements via React, there are some edge cases we need to be aware of, and I doubt this will work when the controller also renders a new React element on the inner controlled one but it may open an avenue to avoid re-doing all the same components in React and non-React.
-Note: When react modifies the inner content of an element and the Stimulus controller also does this, the next re-render will take priority but the first render (with the adding of the controlled element) will be handled by Stimulus, this can be avoided if needed by putting a unique key on the controlled element when we know we want Stimulus to 'take over' again.
+Some ideas for prefix convention; `wg` = WaGtail, `wx` = Wagtail eXperience, `ww` = Wagtail Wagtail, `wu` = Wagtail Ui etc. I think two letters is good.
+- It is important to note that the `data-controller` names can be completely isolated from the css classes names, this offers much more functionality and helps future usage of the 'behaviour' as a standalone exported library vs the 'styles'.
+See how StackOverflow's docs for their Stacks UI library explains this - https://stackoverflow.design/product/guidelines/javascript/ .
+- Accessibility - Controllers could be built to **enforce** good aria attributes (throw error if expected attributes are not provided in initial DOM) or create those on connection (if not supplied).
+Modifying the right aria attributes by the controller would be a given.
+- Folder structure for each controller would look very similar to the Components, but we may want to define three types of controllers;
+  - 1. base controller (this is the core controller that all others would inherit and gives us room to abstract some behaviour as needed)
+  - 2. behaviour controllers (core behaviour based controllers, this may be for thin wrappers on common libraries like focus trap, mousetrap, animate.css or whatever we desire)
+  - 3. component controllers (this would contain the common 'component' way of thinking, such as popover/dialog/dropdown/details etc)
+  - 4. utils - could be pulled out to the shared utils but may be suitable inside the controllers folder, things like DOM element names, shared behaviour etc.

+## Stimulus in the wild

+- **Stacks** - UI library used by StackOverflow - https://stackoverflow.design/product/guidelines/javascript/ & https://github.com/StackExchange/Stacks/blob/develop/lib/ts/stacks.ts (uses Stimulus v2)
+- **Kanety** - A bunch of Stimulus controllers in isolated packges - https://www.npmjs.com/~kanety
+- **Groundwork** - Django applications with JS components built with Stimulus - https://github.com/commonknowledge/groundwork
+- **Orchid** - Lavarel framework with some good docs on how to use Stimulus inside their application - https://orchid.software/en/docs/javascript/#stimulus + good article on their justification of Simulus https://blog.orchid.software/lasting-stack/
+- **Stimulus Components** - Library of components built with Stimulus https://github.com/stimulus-components/stimulus-components

 ## Stimulus use cases